dfgordon/nvim-a2-pack/README.md

 ```
 ## Tips

-* When editing Merlin files start from a modest-size directory
-  - Deep project roots will cause a long delay before server starts responding
 * Start commands with `:A2`, from there you can tab-complete your way
 * When completing a path, enter slash after subdirectory selection, then tab again
   - It works on disk images too!